haddocking/haddocking.github.io/education/HADDOCK24/HADDOCK24-antibody-antigen-basic/index.md

 The best model will then be displayed under the `Display 3D structure` section.
 This is an interactive 3D viewer that allows you to rotate the molecule and zoom in or out.

-Take time to look at the model and the arrangment of the various monomers.
-When submitting our prediction we only defined the number monomers, but not the symmetry.
+**Note** that you can change the model displayed with the _rank_num_ option.
+After changing it execute the cell by clicking on the run cell icon on the left of it.

 <a class="prompt prompt-question">
-    Does AlphaFold2 generates symmetrical solutions?
+    How similar are the five models genrated by AF2?
 Compare results from different oligomeric states.
 </a>

-Now consider the pLDDT of the various oligomeric states (assuming that you run the notebook with different oligomeric states).
-Here the higher the pLDDT the more reliable the model.
+Consider the pLDDT of the various models (the higher the pLDDT the more reliable the model).

 <a class="prompt prompt-question">
-    Which oligomeric state results in the highest pLDDT?
+    What is the confidence of those predictions? (check again the FAQ page of the Alphafold database provided above for pLDDT values)
 </a>

 While the pLDDT score is an overall measure, you can also focus on the interface score reported in the `iptm` score (value between 0 and 1).